Visiting with a group? Request a reservation for your class, bus tour, or other group. Submit a request here.

 3. Kanesville Tabernacle Visitors' Center (Iowa)

 At the Kanesville Tabernacle Visitors' Center, you will learn about the many settlements that Latter-day Saints established in the area.
 You can also see exhibits and watch a film about the journey and contributions of the Mormon Battalion, a group of volunteer soldiers who began their march from this area.
-The Kanesville Tabernacle is closed to the public, but the grounds are open to visit.
+A new outdoor experience, the Kanesville Memorial, is anticipated to open in 2023.
 Plan to spend about 15 to 45 minutes visiting this site.
 For the site’s location and schedule, click or tap here.

 1. Winter Quarters Nebraska Temple